BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 *model* of concurrency produces much simpler code and it's actually worth having it run slower to achieve that.

-In the case of the clones knocking on doors and waiting, even the single- processor system benefits from concurrency because it can switch from a task that is waiting (*blocked*) to one that is ready to go.
+In the case of the clones knocking on doors and waiting, even the single-processor system benefits from concurrency because it can switch from a task that is waiting (*blocked*) to one that is ready to go.
 But if all the tasks can run all the time, then the cost of switching slows everything down, and in that case concurrency usually only makes sense if you *do* have multiple processors.

 Suppose you are trying to crack some kind of encryption.
 The more workers trying to crack it at the same time, the better chance you have of finding the answer sooner.
-Here, each worker can constantly use as much processor time as you can give it, and the best situation is when each worker has their own processor---in this case (a *compute-bound* problem), you should write the code so you *only* have as many workers as you have processors.
+Here, each worker can constantly use as much processor time as you can give it, and the best situation is when each worker has their own processor---in this case (called a *compute-bound* problem), you should write the code so you *only* have as many workers as you have processors.

 In a customer-service department that takes phone calls, you only have a certain number of people, but you can have lots of phone calls.
 Those people (the